 - Use a calendar to track daily activities.

 - Reduce mirrors as images in them may frighten or confuse patients.

 - Always make sure that patient wears a medical alert bracelet or identity card.

 Alzheimer’s is a progressive disease whose symptoms cannot appear in the early stages.
 Although there are medications and therapies, there is no definite cure for this disease.
-All you can do is to slow down these symptoms.
+All you can do is slow down these symptoms.

 Finally, treat these patients with care as they cannot perform their daily tasks.
 Adopt a healthy lifestyle, avoid hypertension and high cholesterol, and exercise regularly to prevent Alzheimer’s.